daemonraco/toobasic/docs/services.md

 ## Let's use an example
 Let's think you have a site that handles users and it must provide a way to log-in from anywhere without using a web page, say a cellphone application or another site with REST access.
-When you provide the right username and password, you obtain a token you can use on every request.
+When you provide the right username and password, you obtain a token you can use later on every request.

 ## Creating a service
 Let's create a service to attend this matter by writing the next code and saving it at __ROOTDIR/site/services/login.php__: